List has been updated to include The Last Jedi.

 6. Rogue One: A Star Wars Story

 I was so excited about this movie and was completely let down.
 It’s not like Rogue One is a bad movie; it’s got a ton of incredible moments.
 But the characters and story are both so thin that watching this movie is a very unfulfilling experience.
 I liked Rogue One a lot when I first saw it, but as I saw it again and again, the more I realized that it’s extremely hollow and bland.
 The third act is incredible; I could watch it a million times and never get bored with it.
 It’s so good that I can forgive the lack of character depth for that act alone.
 But, unfortunately, the first two acts aren’t nearly entertaining enough for me to give them the same pass.
 They are kinda just dragged along by plot devices without anything super interesting going on.
 The movie as a whole lacks the charm that makes the next four Star Wars movies so good, and that is why Rogue One is such a bland film.

 5. Star Wars Episode VIII: The Last Jedi

 Last Jedi is gorgeous, well-made, and has a ton of great performances.
 But it falls short and could’ve been so much more.
-It’s messy, has a couple poorly written story/character elements, and has surprises that feel like they’re just included for shock value.
+It’s messy, has poorly written story/character elements, and has surprises that feel like they’re just included for shock value.
 It’s plenty entertaining, and is definitely a step up from Rogue One in terms of story and character depth, but it simply doesn’t stand up to the truly great movies of the franchise.
 I enjoy it, but it’s got a ton of problems.